ClusterLabs/crmsh/rescript/scripts2.md

 parameter that has "from: IPaddr2", then the ip parameter of IPaddr2 will not be directly exposed, but the default description and value, etc. for the ip parameter will be taken from the IPaddr2 metadata.

+# parameters and options

+Options should be merged across scripts.
+So an option "install" would appear as a single option, and apply to all included scripts as well, if they have such an option.

+Really, the include structure should be quite simple.
+I don't know how complex it is in the crmsh templates, but it only needs to be complex enough to replace what templates can do now.
+And in hawk, workflows can include templates, but templates don't include other templates (do they?)

+Really, maybe this is what I want:

+- scripts can include agents, but not other scripts?
+Is that good enough for now?

+- agents can be amended with agents.yml / something like that.
+Maybe an agents subfolder where

+### improving agent metadata

+The agent metadata is deficient:

+1. parameters are not categorized as basic or advanced
+2. parameters don't have validation info beyond basic types
+3.

+### reboot

+A configuration script has a description, a set of parameters, a set of referenced resource agents and a set of referenced configuration scripts.
+It then distills this down to

+1. a grouped list of parameters (so each parameter is in a group) - parameters are either required or optional, and can also have a category which is basic (default), advanced or something else.
+By default only the basic parameters are shown.
+If requested, the advanced parameters are also shown.
+In the webui, this is done by requesting all and hiding the advanced parameters.
+   Parameters have validation.
+This is either coming from the agent, or from some augmentation of the agents.
+   The groups have a description and a required yes/no flag.
+If not required, the whole group can be skipped.
+This then also disables the steps associated with the group (or partial cib template...)

+2. A linear sequence of steps to execute.
+This is performed in order when applying the configuration script.

+This is distinct from the input.
+The input can be a hawk workflow, or a configuration script for crmsh 2+.

+The crmsh templates are still there but deprecated and will eventually be removed.

+The trick is to parse a hawk workflow or a configuration script into this thing that can then output the list of parameters, and given values for those parameters, a list of steps to perform (or actually performing the steps)

+Parameter groups beyond the first need a name.
+This is used on the commandline so install=true virtual-ip:ip="..." can be used to disambiguate.

+The parameter lists are

+[{ "description": "Parameters",
+   "required": true,
+   "parameters": [
+   {"name", "shortdesc", "longdesc", "type", "default"}] },
+   { "name", "description": "Virtual IP",
+   "required": true,
+   "parameters": [
+   }

+[{"install":true}, {"ip":"192.168.0.3"}]

+So!
+Scripts are either that, or a describing a single resource.